LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 **What was accomplished:** User registration, login, and logout stories were all complete.
 (See associated commits and screenshots below.)
-Paul wanted to make more progress than he did, but ended up sinking a lot of time into the aspects of his project he didn’t understand well.
+Paul wanted to make more progress than he did, but ended up sinking a lot of time into the aspects of his project he didn't understand well.
 He had to build smaller tutorial projects to understand the ORM, and how templating works in his tech stack.
 Now that he has them working correctly, he should be able to make quicker progress in